'Time to Live' Grants

 ****Our funds for the TIME TO LIVE Short Break grant scheme are all spent for the current grant year.
 We will reopen again in October 2021****

 ****Our TIME FOR ME Short Break grant scheme (see below) REOPENED on 1st April 2021****

-We want to encourage carers, and the people they care for, to have a ‘break’, i.e. some time out from their regular caring routines.
+We want to encourage carers, and the people they care for, to have a 'break', i.e. some time out from their regular caring routines.
 We want you to use the money to do something that you enjoy, that will give you something to look forward to and will help promote good health and wellbeing.